Examples of viral haemorrhagic fevers (VHFs) include Lassa fever, Crimean-Congo haemorrhagic fever, Marburg and Ebola virus diseases.

 Patients with severe disease may show signs of bleeding under the skin, from body orifices like the mouth, eyes and ears, or into internal organs.
 Severely ill patients may also show signs of shock, kidney failure and nervous system malfunction including coma, delirium and seizures.

-Laboratory tests in a specialist PHE laboratory, including antigen and antibody detection, can diagnose VHFs definitively.
+Laboratory tests in a specialist PHE laboratory, the Rare and Imported Pathogens Laboratory (RIPL), including antigen and antibody detection, can diagnose VHFs definitively.
 Antigen detection is particularly useful in the early acute stage of illness.

 Some viral haemorrhagic fevers, such as Lassa fever, are treatable with anti-viral drugs.
 Most, however are only managed supportively.